What Are Sitelinks?

 - Brand and keyword: In the [Semrush SEO Strategy guide]

-- Generic: [Click here] to read our guide about SEO strategy (generally not that useful)
+- Generic: [Click here] to read our guide about SEO strategy (not very descriptive)

 Diversify your anchor text to avoid over-optimizing for keywords.
-Use a mix of anchor text types in a natural manner.
+Use a mix of anchor text types in a natural way.

 In the example below from one of our blog posts, the orange link points to the Advertising Research tool.
-Which has the potential to appear as a sitelink in search results.
+That page might appear as a sitelink in search results.

 Write Descriptive Title Tags

-A page’s title tag is often displayed as a clickable link in search results.
-Google uses it (along with many other signals) to understand what your page is about and its relevance to search queries.
+A page’s title tag often appears as a clickable link in search results.
+Google uses it (along with other signals) to understand what your page is about and how relevant it is to specific queries.

-Your title tag should describe the content and include a relevant keyword.
-Aim to keep title tags between 50 and 60 characters.
-There’s no strict limit, but Google may truncate long title tags in search results.
+Your title tag should describe the page’s content and include a relevant keyword.
+Aim for 50 to 60 characters to avoid truncation in search results.

 Here’s an example of what a title tag looks like in a page’s code: